crashoverride777/swifty-receipt-validator/README.md

                         // Unlock products and/or do additional checks

                         // Complete the transaction, only call this in success block
-                        // if validation error e.g due to internet, the transaction will stay pendin
+                        // if validation error e.g due to internet, the transaction will stay in pending state
-                        // and can than be resumed on next app launch queue.finishTransaction(transaction)
+                        // and than can/will be resumed on next app launch queue.finishTransaction(transaction)

                     case .failure(let error, let code):
                         print("Receipt validation failed with code \(code), error \(error.localizedDescription)")
-                        // Maybe show alert
+                        // Inform user of error, maybe try validation again.
                     }
                 }